Housing

 Find out what help you can get if you live in rented accommodation in Liverpool and have been given an eviction notice.

-The advice on this page is for anyone with either a shorthold tenancy or assured tenancy.
+The advice on this page is for anyone with either an assured shorthold tenancy or assured tenancy.
 This generally means that you rent from a private landlord, don’t live with your landlord, and started renting on or after 15th January 1989.

 Can my landlord evict me?

-You can only be evicted if your landlord:
+You can only be evicted if your landlord does all of the following:

-• gets a possession order from court if you haven't left by the date on the eviction notice
+2. Gets a possession order from court if you haven't left by the date on the eviction notice.

-• applies to the court for a warrant of possession if you haven't left by the date on the possession order
+3. Applies to the court for a warrant of possession if you haven't left by the date on the possession order.

 If the court issues a warrant of possession, bailiffs can make you leave your home.
 They’ll give you 14 days’ notice to move out.